the-scouts/por/sphinx_source/chapter-9.rst

 -----------------
 a.
 The flight must be under the supervision of a British Gliding Association Flying Instructor at a British Gliding Association registered club.
 Age, weight and maturity of the Scout Member under training must be considered by the Chief Flying Instructor (or their delegated representative) of the club.

-NOTE: For motor / self-launching glider requirements please see `Rule 9.16c Powered Aircraft Flying. <https://www.scouts.org.uk/por/9-activities/rule-916-powered-aircraft-flying/>`__
+NOTE: For motor / self-launching glider requirements please see :rule:`9.16(c) Powered Aircraft Flying`.

 Rule 9.18 Ballooning
 --------------------